-The endorsement area is where you endorse—sign—the check once you’re ready to deposit or cash the check.
+Endorsement area: This is where you endorse—meaning sign—the check when you’re ready to deposit or cash the check.
 This might be as simple as adding your signature, but it’s safest to use an endorsement that restricts how the check can be used.
-If the check is lost or stolen after you endorse it, your restriction makes it harder to steal the money itself.
+If the check is lost or stolen after you endorse it, your restriction (such as adding "for deposit only") makes it hard (if not impossible) for someone to steal the money.

-The security screen is not an area you’ll use as a consumer; most checks say that this area is reserved for financial institution use.
+Security screen: This area is reserved for financial institution use and is not an area you’ll use as a consumer.
 Banks use this space to note the flow of events when a check is processed.
-This section is usually printed very lightly (possibly with a pattern of lines) so that it’s hard to photocopy and reproduce.
-On legitimate check stock, you’ll often find the words “Original Document” here, but you have to look closely.
+You'll notice that this section is usually printed in very light ink (possibly with a pattern of lines) making it hard to photocopy and reproduce.
+When legitimate check stock is used, you’ll often find the words “Original Document” written in this space—but you have to look closely.

-The security box describes the security features on the check you’re holding.
-It contains a warning that might help discourage thieves from altering or copying the check, and it also provides tips to help you determine if a check is legitimate.
+Security box: This is a security feature that contains a warning that helps discourage thieves from altering or copying the check.
+It also provides tips to help consumers determine if a check is actually legitimate.
 For example, it might suggest that you look for microprint or watermarks on the check.

-If you received a check, you’ll need to sign the back to deposit or cash the check (see the endorsement area above).
+If you received a check, you’ll need to sign the back to deposit or cash the check.
 Along with your signature, you might include instructions that limit how the check can be used.
-For example, if you’re mailing the check in to deposit it, you might write, “For deposit only to account…,” and include your account number.
-That way, nobody can cash the check if it’s lost in the mail.
+For example, if you’re mailing the check because you want to deposit it to another account you might write, “For deposit only to account 12345.”
+That way, no one else can cash the check if it’s lost in the mail.

 You can, in many cases, get away with depositing a check to your account without a signature (if the check was made payable to you).
-However, it is safest to sign.
-Without a signature, the check might be sent back from the issuer, resulting in fees and delays in getting your money.
-Even if your bank “deposits” a check without a signature on the back and you see the money added to your account, that check might get rejected a week or two later.
+However, it is safest to sign the check.
+Without a signature, the check might be sent back to the issuer, resulting in fees and delays in getting your money.
+Even if your bank deposits a check without a signature on the back and you see the money added to your account, that check might get rejected a week or two later.

-With personal checks, you’ll have slightly better luck skipping the signature, but don’t be surprised if the bank hounds you for a signature on business checks (or large checks).
+With personal checks, you’ll have a better chance of skipping the signature, but don’t be surprised if the bank hounds you for a signature on business checks—or large checks.

-Mobile deposits.
-The same is true for noting that you’re making a mobile check deposit.
-Some checks include a check box to indicate that you’re using a remote deposit service, and some banks instruct you to write something about mobile deposits on your check.
+The same is true if you’re making a mobile check deposit.
+Some checks include a check box to indicate that you’re using a remote deposit service—while some banks instruct you to write something about mobile deposits on your check.
 You might be able to get away with ignoring those instructions, but it’s best to ask your bank for guidance.
-If you don’t meet their requirements, you may face delays in getting your money.
+If you don’t meet your particular banks' requirements, you may face delays in getting your money.

 Numbers outside of the endorsement area are added by banks that handle the check when it is cashed or deposited.
-Those banks print their information on the check and then send it on to the bank from which the funds will ultimately come.
+Those banks print their information on the check and then send it on to the bank that will ultimately release the funds.

 What You Need to Know About the Back of a Check

 The face of a check gets all the attention, but the back of a check is equally important.
-To turn that piece of paper into spending money, you’ll need to endorse the check properly.
-In a world of electronic payments, paper checks are still important.
-They’re routinely used for important transactions like buying a home, and you may see checks in more mundane situations like short-term employment or when you move your bank account.
+To turn a piece of paper into something that constitutes money, you need to know how to endorse a check properly.
+In the world of electronic payments, paper checks are still being used on a daily basis.
+They’re routinely used for important transactions such as buying homes and cars.
+You may also need to use checks in more everyday situations like depositing a check for freelance gigs or when you move your bank account.